Elijah-Andrae56/On-Call-Scheduling/README.md

 1. **Prepare the Availability Data**

-   Ensure all RAs have filled out the [On-Call Availability Form](#) (insert the actual link).
+   Ensure all RAs have filled out the [On-Call Availability Form](https://docs.google.com/forms/d/e/1FAIpQLScU_GKuOyepmiIuW-9scQHOhAViftG3sAhm7SkTvF2Zr-zV7Q/viewform?usp=sf_link).
 The responses should be collected and saved as a CSV file.

 2. **Set the Date Range**